- Length of Treatment:1-2 hours (depending on area)

 Can I speak to some of your previous patients who had this surgery and get a reference?

 Absolutely, we would encourage this.
-Our past patients are my greatest endorsement.
+Our past patients are our greatest endorsements.
 Our staff will gladly arrange this for you.

-If you would like to learn more about liposuction please contact Dr. James Vogel today.
+If you would like to learn more about liposuction, please contact our practice today.